job-streamer/job-streamer-docs/src/content/job-config.md

 Enter the notification key set in the notification server in the "Notification".

 ### 2. Send mail if a job is being executed for more than a certain period of time.
-Set this in the "Shedule settings" panel.
+Set this in the "Schedule settings" panel.
 Enter "a certain period of time" in the "Execution constraints" form, and select "Alert" in the pull-down.
 Enter the notification key set in the notification server in the "Notification".

 ### 3. Stop job if it is being executed for more than a certain period of time.
-Set this in the "Shedule settings" panel.
+Set this in the "Schedule settings" panel.
 Enter "a certain period of time" in the "Execution constraints" form, and select "Stop" in the pull-down.
 Target job needs to be restartable (it means all batchlets making up the job implement javax.batch.api.AbstractBatchlet.stop).